In buoyant Asia markets, block trade surge delivers Goldman windfall

-HONG KONG/MUMBAI, May 7 (Reuters) - As investors tap into rising Asia Pacific stock markets to sell assets in waves of block trades, Goldman Sachs’ (GS.N) dominance of such deals has already brought more in fees in 2015 than in the previous two years combined.
+By Elzio Barreto and Sumeet Chatterjee HONG KONG/MUMBAI, May 7 (Reuters) - As investors tap into rising Asia Pacific stock markets to sell assets in waves of block trades, Goldman Sachs’ dominance of such deals has already brought more in fees in 2015 than in the previous two years combined.

 Though fast and clean for sellers, block trades are less lucrative for banks than initial public offerings and carry risks - if the banks can’t sell the shares, they’re stuck with them.
 But Goldman, leader in Asia Pacific block transactions in five of the past six years, has clinched sole mandates in record deals in China, Australia and India in 2015, parlaying its scale into profit in a growth business it’s set to keep leading.